Last part of making the Mathilde Blouse, y’all! You excited? I am!

 As you will have no doubt noticed, the sleeve hem is a lot bigger than the cuff band.
 By gathering a large sleeve into a small cuff band we’ll be giving the blouse an elegant puff.
 Let’s do this…

-8) All that’s left to do now is attach the cuff band to the inside of the sleeve.
-My preferred method is to stitch on the right side of the sleeve “in the ditch” – ie. stitch within the seamline to hide the stitches – ensuring the inside of the cuff band is caught in the stitching and the raw edges are tucked away neatly.
+All that’s left to do now is attach the cuff to the inside of the sleeve.
+My preferred method is to "stitch in the ditch" - in other words, stitch on the right side of the sleeve, with the stitches hidden in the seam line where the cuff joins the sleeve hem.
+Make sure the other side of the cuff is caught in the stitching and that the raw edges are tucked away neatly.